verdaux/BookNotes/Phrases/Cool phrases 5.md

 - [ ] Scheming and dreaming
 - [ ] Ae zindagi galaa dabaade
 - [ ] A man made of dreams
+- [ ] That, normally does the trick